jbudakoti/serial-csv/README.md

 # serial-csv
-stream serial data into csv
+Stream serial sensor data and store to .csv file.